ronald-amancio/ronald-amancio/README.md

 ## 👨‍💻 About Me

-I'm Ronald, a 39-year-old software developer with a strong background in full-stack development.
+I'm Ronald, a software developer / software engineer with a strong background in full-stack development.
 I bring years of experience working with ERP and Accounting systems, both in desktop and web-based platforms.
 My focus is now on **modern web development** using the **ASP.NET ecosystem**, particularly **Blazor Server** and **ASP.NET Core Web API**.